Retirement Planning Advice Methodology

 Social Security Based on Retirement Age

 Additionally, we apply the following assumptions to the SSA’s guidance:

 Other Income Sources

-Ensuring You’ll Be Okay in the Worst-Case Scenario
+C. Ensuring You’ll Be Okay in the Worst-Case Scenario

-Accounting for Taxes on Withdrawals
+D. Accounting for Taxes on Withdrawals in Retirement

-Current Retirement Balances
+Projecting Current Retirement Balances

 - For existing taxable accounts, taxes are paid in two ways:

-Future Retirement Balances
+Projecting Future Retirement Contributions

-Using this tax rate, we estimate the total tax you will pay on your withdrawals of these balances and add that to the amount you need to have saved when you retire.
+Using this tax rate, we estimate the total tax you will pay on your withdrawals of these balances, and we add that to the amount you need to have saved when you retire.
 This is to make sure you have enough saved for all your taxes in retirement, too.
 We accomplish this with a simple formula: